Dose rate effects in radiation-induced changes to phenyl-based polymeric scintillators: Thickness, fluor concentration, and anti-oxidant concentrations

 \section{Thickness, fluor concentration, and anti-oxidant concentrations}

-Changes in light output due to color center formation and decrease in initial light production can be distinguished through the dependence of $D$ on the rod thickness.
-If it is due to color center formation, $D$ should scale as $l^{-1}$ if the color centers are predominantly independent of oxidation.
-If the color centers are predominantly in the oxidized regions, then it should scale as $l^{-1}$ once the $\doserate$ is low enough that the entire sample is permeated with oxygen ($l<2z_0$) and independent of thickness above this value, as the effective thickness is $2 z_0$.
+Changes in light output due to color center formation can be distinguished from decrease in initial light production through the dependence of $D$ on the rod thickness.
+If the color center formation is independent of whether or not the region is oxidized, D will scale as $l^{-1}$.
+If the color centers form predominantly in the oxidized regions, this scaling will only occur once the entire sample is permeated with oxygen, and will be and independent of thickness above this value, as the effective thickness is $2 z_0$.
 For PS, at our lowest $\doserate$, oxygen permeates the rod for thicknesses below 0.6\unit{cm}.
 If the damage is to initial light production, $D$ would not depend on the thickness.
 Because all our rods are thin, the color center density must be large to produce measurable light attenuation.

 Figure~\ref{fig:thick} shows the results for PS rods with EJ-200 fluors.
 The results for PVT rods are similar.
 The top figure shows $D$ versus date since the end of irradiation.
 At 14 days since irradiation, the value of $D$ for the 1.0\unit{cm} rod is 1.5\,$\times$ smaller (more damage) than that of the 0.4\unit{cm} rod, while at 56 days the ratio is 1.1.
 The ratio of the thicknesses is 2.5.
 Just after irradiation, when the density of color centers is higher, $D$ depends more strongly on the thickness.
 After annealing, the dependence is small.
 This indicates that for small pieces like this, where the path length in the scintillator is small, after annealing the dominant source of light loss is the change in the initial light production.
 The bottom figure shows the value of $D$ after annealing as a function of $\doserate$.
 Loss of initial light dominates at all measured $\doserate$s.